cbcommunity/cbc-examples-and-tools/policy_copier_app/README.md

 ## App Features

 - Copy Policies and rules from one Organization to any number of other Organizations across multiple environments
+- View multi-org policy and rule information from a single source
 - Compare Policy information between Organizations (coming in next release)
 - Save and Load Policy information (coming in next release)
 - Import Policy information (coming in next release)